tajoku/user-management-system/README.md

 -   Emails are unique per user.
 -   A unique UUID code is generated everytime a user is registered.
 This is used for building the verification link.
+-   To make use of sendgrid for sending of emails, run with spring.active.profiles = sendgrid.
+-   To make use of java mail sender for sending of emails, run with spring.active.profiles = default.